Recommendations

 A drama of the India Seas that has Hollingsworth Chance (J. Warren Kerrigan), a young American, tangled in court intrigue to, is put to the supreme test to save the girl he loves, Princess Geneva (Alice Calhoun).

-The influence of David Smith in The Man from Brodney's can be felt in the way modern Thriller films handle nuanced performance.
+The influence of David Smith in The Man from Brodney's can be felt in the way modern Adventure films handle nuanced performance.
 From the specific lighting choices to the pacing, this 1923 release set a high bar for atmospheric immersion.

 Dir: David Smith